-2014 \$'000 2013 \$'000

-Current

-Interest rate cap 112

-Non-current Non-current

-Interest rate swap 3,426 2,118
+Current Interest rate cap 112 Non-current Interest rate swap 3,034 3,426

-Interest rate cap - 257

-3,426 2,375

 The Institute entered into an interest rate cap transaction in 2008 whereby \$27.2 million of the secured bank loan to finance ACS2 is subject to a capped BBSW rate of 7.5% per annum for a fixed rate of 0.58% until 31 December 2015.
 In 2010, the Institute entered into an interest rate swap transaction whereby \$20.4 million of the secured bank loan to finance ACS2 is fixed at an interest rate of 6.025% (before line fees) until 30 September 2020.
 The cap and swap transactions were taken out to provide long-term protection from exposure to rising interest rates.